harlan-zw/laradock-cli/README.md

 ## Usage

+1. Make sure your .env file is up to date.
+Laradock CLI will read this to figure out which services you need out of the box.
 1. Setup files `./laradock init`
 2. Install & Start docker containers.
 Note that this may take quite a few minutes. `./laradock up`
 3. Once you're up and running you can mount on to workspace with `./laradock workspace`